gridsome/gridsome.org/docs/how-it-works.md

 # How it works

-This article will cover in details how the **Gridsome run commands** works and what's happening under the hood.
-There are currently two commands for Gridsome:

-- `gridsome develop` starts a local  **development server**.
-- `gridsome build` generates **production ready** HTML files.
+Gridsome is a modern website generator that produces static, secure files that can be deployed anywhere, and then hydrates into a fully Vue.js application once loaded.

 ![How it works](./images/how-it-works.png)

+The two core ways to run Gridsome:

+- `gridsome develop` - Starts a **local development server**.
+- `Gridsome build` - Generates **production ready** static files.

 ## Gridsome develop